Trade Stock Indices

 These are the investors that hold on to their trades for weeks or months.
 With the aim of making a large number of pips: 300 - 1000 pips.

-Position trader using the daily trading chart wants to go short, checks weekly chart, weekly looks like one below, since weekly shows the indices trend is going down, then decides from this analysis it's okay to sell.
+Position trader using the daily trading chart wants to go short, checks weekly chart, weekly looks like one below, since weekly portrays the trend is moving down, then decides from the analysis it's okay to sell.

-Using a indices trading system has 3 indicators – Moving Average Crossover System, RSI and MACD and uses simple rules to define the trend.
+Using a indices trading system has Three indicators - Moving Average Cross Over System, RSI & MACD & uses simple guide-lines to define the trend.
 The rules are:

 Upwards trend